What is a Kratom Tree?

 Kratom is a popular product that has been used for hundreds, if not thousands, of years.
-For most of its history, it has been consumed in its native lands of southeast Asia.
+For most of its history, it has been consumed in its native region of Southeast Asia.
 The epicenter of kratom culture has always been Thailand.
-Yet today, the American market is quickly catching up, and it will not be long before the American kratom culture rivals it’s Asian counterpart.
+Yet today, the American market for kratom is quickly catching up.
+It won’t be long before the American kratom culture rivals its Asian counterpart.

 The Kratom Tree: An Introduction